stangreg/Ignitron/README.md

 * **Load new presets** via the Spark App (iOS only)
 * **Delete** stored presets
 * Control **Looper apps** (and other apps which support bluetooth keyboards)
-* Firmware can (rudimentarily) be updated via OTA Web interface.

 Adding new presets to **Ignitron** can easily be done as it can also act as a Spark Amp.
 Simply connect to **Ignitron** with your Spark app and load new presets directly from ToneCloud (or your downloaded presets) to **Ignitron**.